avinashalapati09/DSC680/Project2repo/README.md

 <img width="332" alt="image" src="https://user-images.githubusercontent.com/13950516/167273870-2ebedc04-62b2-42a8-abbb-eb7078b9f968.png">

 Sentiment analysis can be defined as a process that automates mining of attitudes, opinions, views and emotions from text, speech, tweets and database sources through Natural Language Processing (NLP).
 Sentiment analysis involves classifying opinions in text into categories like "positive" or "negative”.
-It's also referred as subjectivity analysis, opinion mining, and appraisal extraction.
-The words opinion, sentiment, view and belief are used interchangeably but there are differences between them.
+It's also referred as subjectivity analysis, opinion mining, and appraisal extractiThe words opinion, sentiment, view and belief are used interchangeably but there are differences between them.

 - **Opinion** : A conclusion open to dispute (because different experts have different opinions)
 - **View** : subjective opinion